igorstalmach/3d-figure-generator/README.md

    > SVG file must be created with Inkscape, as the script relies on a namespace utilized by the Inkscape SVG format.

-2. Provide the SVG file as an input to the **svgToXmi.py** Python script (**transformations/scripts** folder in the project root directory) in order to convert the SVG file into a custom [XMI metamodel](https://www.omg.org/spec/XMI/2.4.2/About-XMI).
+2. Provide the SVG file as an input to the **svgToXmi.py** Python script (**transformations/scripts** folder in the project root directory) in order to convert the SVG file into a custom [XMI model](https://www.omg.org/spec/XMI/2.4.2/About-XMI).

-   > The metamodel is an [Ecore metamodel](https://eclipse.dev/modeling/emft/search/concepts/subtopic.html), defined by the [Eclipse Modeling Framework](https://en.wikipedia.org/wiki/Eclipse_Modeling_Framework).
+   > The model is based on an [Ecore metamodel](https://eclipse.dev/modeling/emft/search/concepts/subtopic.html), defined by the [Eclipse Modeling Framework](https://en.wikipedia.org/wiki/Eclipse_Modeling_Framework).
 It is located in the **transformations/models** folder in the root directory.

    The following transformations are applied:
    1. Shapes: rect, ellipse, path -> Box, Sphere, Pyramid